Deep-Symmetry/afterglow/README.md

     ;; Change the color to orange
     (show/add-function! sample-show :color (global-color-cue :orange))

-    ;; Let's get a little fancy and ramp the dimmers up on a sawtooth curve each beatl:
+    ;; Let's get a little fancy and ramp the dimmers up on a sawtooth curve each beat:
     (show/add-function! sample-show :master
       (afterglow.effects.dimmer/sawtooth-beat (:metronome sample-show) sample-rig))